ProjectPythia/.github/.github/CONTRIBUTING.md

   - [ ] title
   - [ ] thumbnail (not logo).
 You may simply replace the default `thumbnail.png` with your own image
   - [ ] tags
-- [ ] Edit the `CITATION.cff` file Change the name of your Cookbook contributors, title These will show up on your [card in the gallery](https://cookbooks.projectpythia.org/) and on your Zenodo citation.
+- [ ] Edit the `CITATION.cff` file Change the following fields.
+These will show up on your [card in the gallery](https://cookbooks.projectpythia.org/) and on your Zenodo citation.
   - [ ] title
   - [ ] authors
   - [ ] authors' ORCID IDs and affiliation websites (optional)